This guide will walk you through all the steps needed to create and launch a successful membership site on Wix.

 Audio (MP3 only)

 To create a content link, you must first add its file to MemberSpace so we can create a link that will protect it from non-members.
-To do this, log in to your MemberSpace account and click "Content Links" in the top navigation menu.
+To do this, log in to your MemberSpace account and click "Member Pages" in the top navigation menu.
+Once you're there click on "Content Links" at the bottom left corner of the screen.

 This will take you to the Content Links page.
 To add a new content link, click the "Add Content Links" in the left sidebar.
 This will bring up the content upload page.